conifer-test/conifer/README.md

 Conifer assumes your application already has a Dockerfile and will use your Dockerfile in combination with Conifer's Dockerfile.

+> **Note**
-**Note**: In order for Conifer to use your Dockerfile, you will need to comment out your `FROM` instruction.
+> In order for Conifer to use your Dockerfile, you will need to comment out your `FROM` instruction.

 ### `conifer build`
+![conifer-build][conifer-build]
 - Builds the Conifer image based on your Dockerfile and Conifer's Dockerfile to install the necessary dependencies needed to run your application and perform Cypress tests within a Docker container.
+- Once built, the image is automatically pushed to the your private AWS Elastic Container Registry (ECR).
 - Can be used to re-build if any changes were made to your application.

 ---